 Ha!
 Not only can he and Tyson easily be the Super Crazy/Tajiri or the RVD/Jerry Lynn of the new ECW, they can easily top them.
 Look folks, I wrote last week about how our perception of legends, myths and events of the past is horribly skewed while the truth lies somewhere in a dark alley, covered in vomit, wearing someone else’s clothes, shivering and dying of rabies, and the truth is, the Jerry Lynn, RVD matches of old, and the Super Crazy, Tajiri matches of old are not as good as you remember them.
 Not only that, but they certainly can and have been topped.
 Want proof?
 Go back and watch a match from each feud, watch how sloppy the wrestling is at times, watch for all the errors and awkward moments.
 Watch for the lack of proper storytelling, bad selling and an overall lack of continuity.

 Want more proof?
 About a year ago, thanks to my best friend and independent wrestler, Logan Shulo, I was able to speak to Jerry Lynn about 45 minutes after a wrestling show in Elizabeth Pa.
 Right away I shook his hand and told him I had a whole hell of a lot of respect for his work with RVD in the original ECW.
 He looked me in the eyes with my hand still held in his and told me ?We got away with a lot of stuff in ECW that we could?ve never gotten away with in WWE.?
 I immediately said, ?Well yeah, you guys were doing top rope hurricanranas through tables and using chairs at will.?
-And he said ?No I mean, we fucked up a lot of spots, it was sloppy.
+And he said ?No I mean, we .ed up a lot of spots, it was sloppy.
 A lot of that stuff wouldn?t make it on TV today.
 Thanks though.?
 And that’s when it hit me that maybe the precious memories I held of ECW; the violence, the athleticism, the wrestling, were really just bloated, embellished versions of a truth far less glamorous.
 Point being, Evan Bourne and Tyson Kidd could easily be the next RVD/Lynn, Super Crazy/Tajiri, however, that would be setting their sights decisively low.